computer-lab/computerlab.io/source/_posts/my-experience-first-defcon-china.md

 already understand this, and the hackable vending machines and arcade games were a good first step towards irreverence and informality.

+Jeff Moss and his friends at Baidu have now proved that you can do a DEF CON in China without [Jacob Appelbaum in Egypt](https://www.youtube.com/watch?v=0qa8SRN86V8) type drama.
+What does this mean?
+Perhaps many of our mental models of the infosec world are wrong -- per Dan Kaminsky's talk -- and many of us are blind to a variety of opportunties and threats in a politically bewildering time.
+And perhaps many people, like me, are simply drawn to hacking as a sort of glass bead game like nothing that has come before.